vervo

 Immersed in a wonderful natural landscape on the slopes of the Predaia high plateau, the village of Vervò at 890 m a.s.l. counts approximately 700 inhabitants.
 This very ancient settlement lived from agriculture and forestry and boasts some important archaeological findings, such as the 17 altars and Roman gravestones, archaeological treasures which can be admired at the Maffeiano museum in Verona.

 Its historic centre and buildings have a unique architecture which was blended with alpine elements.
-Surrounded by massive houses, its main square is a starting point for walks.
-The numerous frescoes depict sacral scenes, sundials, coats of arms and other important decorative elements.
-On the main square you can admire a beautiful low relief made of stone on the walls of Casa Gottardi.
-Inside the S. Maria church there are stunning fresco decorations, as well as a golden altar.
+Surrounded by massive houses, its main square is an ideal starting point for walks in the surroundings.
+The numerous frescoes depict religious scenes, sundials, coats of arms and other important decorative elements.
+In the main square on the walls of Casa Gottardi you can admire a beautiful low relief made of stone.
+The S. Mary church houses stunning frescoes, as well as a golden altar.

-Worth mentioning is also the S. Martino church on a rocky cliff above the Pongaiola gorge.
-It is accessible via a marvellous path with Stations of the Cross.
-This church was built on a prehistoric fortress and rebuilt in the 17th century.
-Near this sacral building you can visit the chapel dedicated to the Saints Fabiano and Sebastiano.
+The S. Martino church on a rocky cliff above the Pongaiola gorge is accessible via a marvellous path with Stations of the Cross.
+It was built on a prehistoric fortress and rebuilt in the 17th century.
+The church itself, as well as the nearby S. Fabiano and Sebastiano chapel are definitely worth visiting.

-In the very small hamlet of Priò there is the S. Michele parish church from where you can enjoy a spectacular panoramic view of Vervò.
+From the S. Michele parish church in the hamlet of Priò you can enjoy a spectacular panoramic view of Vervò.

 Suggest an edit/correction